-I wanted to retreat from middle age, back to my teenage years excavating a dinosaur.
-My life at 47 seemed pointless: kids gone, my mom dead, husband orbiting, and work meaningless.
-My pen revisited an impertinent 12-year old who hunted alone for dinosaur bones on a friend’s Colorado ranch amid the smell of cow pies and wild junipers.
-Back in 1979 I found one big bone, then another, excavating joy and confidence far from my inept parents and any scientists.
+As a middle-aged MIT MBA with a dull business and an empty nest, I had lost track of who I was.
+So I began to excavate my teenage years as a height-challenged and beardless Charles Darwin.
+My pen revisited a runty 12-year old who hunted alone for dinosaur bones on a friend’s Colorado ranch amid the smell of cow pies and windblown junipers.
 A ranch woman who made canes out of bull penises mentored me in fossil hunting.
-My older sister helped dig.
-By the time I was nearly 16 I had dug up 18 dinosaur bones, identified them as a huge meat-eating allosaurus, and stuck them under my bed.
+I found one bone, then another, excavating joy and confidence far from my inept parents and any scientists.
+My older sister sometimes helped me dig.
+Before I had my driver’s license I had dug up a pile of dinosaur bones, identified them as a huge meat-eating allosaurus, and stuck them under my bed.
 I didn’t think I’d found anything important, since girls didn’t find that sort of thing.
-Then, my family fell apart and my mother demanded I get rid of the dinosaur who anchored my life and I’d named Alice.
+Then, my family fell apart and my mother demanded I get rid of the dinosaur who anchored my life.
+I had named her Alice.

-I dropped off a few bones at the Denver Museum of Nature and Science–a day that changed everything.
-They wanted my bones.
-I wanted a job and my dinosaur on display.
-So I excavated the allosaurus for two summers with a drunk paleontologist who was both mentor and lazy nemesis.
-His teenage son, hard-working and talented with both bones and boners, became my excavation partner and brief lover.
+I dropped off a few bones at the Denver Museum of Nature and Science–a day in 1982 that changed everything.
+They wanted my bones; I wanted a job and my dinosaur on display.
+So I excavated the allosaurus for two summers with their drunk paleontologist who was both mentor and lazy nemesis.
+His teenage son, hard-working and talented with both bones and boners, became my excavation partner, good friend, and brief lover.
 But, like an overloaded miner’s donkey, I had baggage.
 I lived mostly alone during high school.
 While my mother threatened suicide I searched for intimacy and found only drunken sex and self-loathing.
 I wanted to be taken seriously as a scientist but was treated as a paleo pinup girl and put in People magazine.

-This story has a demonstrated audience and enduring appeal.
-Media coverage of the allosaurus story includes an article in People magazine and a recent public radio podcast.
-The Denver Allosaurus’s Facebook page, which I write, has a few thousand likes.
+This story has a growing national media platform.
+Media coverage began in 1984 with an article in People magazine and most recently was featured in a 2016 one-hour NPR podcast.
+The Denver Allosaurus’s Facebook page, which I write, has a few thousand organic likes.
 The Denver Museum of Nature and Science (DMNS), which attracts 1,700,000 visitors annually, has assisted with the book’s development and will be a promotional partner.
 My allosaurus is judged one of the “coolest” and “most dynamic” dinosaur exhibits worldwide.